| java.lang.Object | ||

 The adjustment is measured as a count of steps, with the

-step size defined by android.control.aeCompensationStep
+step size defined by android.control.aeCompensationStep and the

-allowed range by android.control.aeCompensationRange
+allowed range by android.control.aeCompensationRange.

 For example, if the exposure value (EV) step is 0.333, '6'